 For example, how does this delay in treatment affect patients with Congestive Heart Failure (CHF) (more detail on this topic can be found in our upcoming webinar)?
 Heart failure is one of the most expensive conditions to treat and is the illness with the highest readmission rate.
 According to a study, declining or delaying care for this condition ends up costing the patient an additional $8,000 yearly in medical expenses3.
-With the impact of COVID induced delays for treatment, the cost of ensuring these patients receive adequate medical care can be significantly higher than that of another individual.
+With the impact of COVID-induced delays for treatment, the cost of ensuring these patients receive adequate medical care can be significantly higher than that of another individual.

 The Future of Elective Surgery Delays

 For a while, life seemed to be inching closer to what normal used to be.
 However, with new variants and rising infections, many hospitals and regions are taking steps back into the days of triage and quarantine procedures.
 Texas has already moved to encourage hospitals to renew their postponement of elective procedures to free up space to continue the battle against COVID4.
-Earlier this summer, Becker’s Hospital Review published a list of 106 hospitals across the nation who have already enacted this policy5.
+Earlier this summer, Becker’s Hospital Review published a list of 106 hospitals across the nation that have already enacted this policy5.

 While this may be for the greater good and an absolute necessity from a medical and public health perspective, these decisions do not exist in a financial vacuum.
 For the foreseeable future, the only constant is unpredictability.
 Unfortunately, reduced revenues and operating constraints are here to stay for the time being.